CSC207-2022F-UofT/course-project-smmmack/README.md

 include the player's property cards, etc...
 - Beside the gameboard and player cards is a command line where you will see instructions on what to do and your responses will also be typed in this commandline.
-- The default campaign will include 32 tiles, 5 Community Chest cards, 5 Chance cards, a package of Properties, 2 Dice
+- The default campaign will include 32 tiles, 5 Community Chest cards, 5 Chance cards, a package of entities_properties, 2 Dice

 ***Money:***